robotlolita/siren/documentation/platform-design.md

    this modelling).

 -  **An Universe** is the domain in which these concepts are presented.
-So, for example, if you're modelling Trilean logic in Mermaid, then your *universe* would be Trilean logic, your *algebras* would be True, False, and Unknown, and your *processes* would be And, Or, Invert, and Implies.
+So, for example, if you're modelling Trilean logic in Siren, then your *universe* would be Trilean logic, your *algebras* would be True, False, and Unknown, and your *processes* would be And, Or, Invert, and Implies.

-In Mermaid, *processes* tend to map to messages or blocks, *algebras* map to objects, and *universes* map to objects, modules or packages[¹](#fn1).
+In Siren, *processes* tend to map to messages or blocks, *algebras* map to objects, and *universes* map to objects, modules or packages[¹](#fn1).
 There are cases where that might differ, and, for example, an *object* might end up representing a *process* (state machines and actors are good examples of this).